Collective Man: Powers and abilities

 The five Tao-Yu brothers possess the mutant ability to fuse into a superhuman physical form.
 It is possible for only a few brothers to merge into this collective being, however, they prefer to merge all at once.
-The Collective Man is capable of further increasing these traits to vast levels by drawing power from the collective Chinese population, but this is physically draining and potentially fatal.

 The brothers also possess a psychic/spiritual link that lets them communicate telepathically and teleport to each other's location.
 Sometime later they displayed the ability of self-spawning, where the brothers in separate or unified form can convert others into collective man clones who follow their every directive.
 These overwritten clones can also fuse into the prime Collective Man to become a massive giant, pooling all their variable physical abilities into it.
 This turning ability seems to have no discernible limits as he/they were capable of converting and assimilating near the entire population of China to become a continent spanning kaiju.
-But maintaining his enlarged form is also strenuous; prolonged use causes their construct to collapse due to the strain.
+However, his enlarged form is strenuous to maintain, with prolonged use causing him to collapse.

 In addition, they have also been shown to be decently skilled martial artists in peak human physical condition.

+Reception

+Collective Man's creation has been viewed in the context of relations between the United States and China after the Sino-Soviet split, when the United States established diplomatic ties with China.
+Collective Man was initially depicted as a Chinese stereotype, with their powers invoking the idea of the Yellow Peril and the collective of China, capable of opposing the Western world.
+In later appearances, the character was depicted as less stereotypical, with less elements of Chinese nationalism.